Kennyc1012/MultiStateView/README.md

 msv_emptyView is the view to be used for the [EMPTY ViewSate](https://github.com/Kennyc1012/MultiStateView/blob/master/library/src/main/java/com/kennyc/view/MultiStateView.java#L32)<br>
 msv_errorView is the view to be used for the [ERROR ViewState](https://github.com/Kennyc1012/MultiStateView/blob/master/library/src/main/java/com/kennyc/view/MultiStateView.java#L30)<br>
 msv_viewState is the [ViewState](https://github.com/Kennyc1012/MultiStateView/blob/master/library/src/main/java/com/kennyc/view/MultiStateView.java#L38) for the MultiStateView<br>
-The [CONTENT ViewState](https://github.com/Kennyc1012/MultiStateView/blob/master/library/src/main/java/com/kennyc/view/MultiStateView.java#L28) is determined by whatever is inside of the tags via XML. <b>NOTE**</b> a Content view must be set for the view to function, this is by design.
+The [CONTENT ViewState](https://github.com/Kennyc1012/MultiStateView/blob/master/library/src/main/java/com/kennyc/view/MultiStateView.java#L28) is determined by whatever is inside of the tags via XML. <b>NOTE a Content view must be set for the view to function, this is by design.</b>

 To switch the state of MultiStateView, simply call
 ```java